kicker22004/ECO_LINUX_SERVER_MANAGER/README.md

 # ECO_LINUX_SERVER_MANAGER
 This is an easy to use set of scripts to host an ECO server on linux.

+YOU NEVER WANT TO RUN THIS AS ROOT USER...
+IT WILL BREAK 100% OF THE TIME.

+So lets make a user using root.

+`adduser eco`

+Give sudo permissions (Only used to make ELSM gobal)

+`usrmod -a -G sudo eco`

+Then log into that user with the username and password you just made.

 To install, run these simple commands.

 `git clone https://github.com/kicker22004/ECO_LINUX_SERVER_MANAGER.git`